synnestorm/results-summary/README.md

 ### What I learned

 I learned about: linear-gradient backgrounds, about hsla and continue to learn flexbox.
+I don't know anything about .json yet, but the file is there.

 ## Author